lutfailham96/vue-after-free/README.md

 > If you get an IP Address but do not get an internet connection then the 62.210...
 DNS is working.
 IF you get a successful internet connection it has failed to apply due to limitations in your local network.
 Please use the 127.0.0.2 DNS.
 * The internet connection failing does not indicate that it actually cannot connect to the internet, it just means the PS4 cannot communicate with Sony servers which is the point of the DNS.

+# Getting the jailbreak again
+On occasion your Vue app may update or your save data may reset or your exploit data corrupts.
+This will make you unable to jailbreak but it is fixable.
+If Vue updated or you accidentally deleted it.
+  1. Make sure the app is currently deleted if it updated.
+  2. Rebuild your database in safe mode.
+  3. Follow the [Extended Storage Setup](https://github.com/Vuemony/vue-after-free#extended-storage-setup) to get it back.
+  4. Use the `OnlineSave` by either importing it or resigning it to your current account.
+Then launch Vue while you have a real internet connection see [Connection Instructions](https://github.com/Vuemony/vue-after-free?tab=readme-ov-file#connecting-to-the-internet).
+  5. Rebuild the FPKG database by following the guide here [Rebuilding FPKG Database](https://consolemods.org/wiki/PS4:Rebuilding_FPKG_Database)

 ### Creating a separate user
 If you wish to use a new account instead of the default one in the system backup.
   1. Create a new user.